jj5/mini-project/README.md

-# mini-project
+# Silicon Chip and Jaycar Mini Projects

 This repo is for code for the Silicon Chip and Jaycar Mini Projects.
+These are projects developed by Silicon Chip and published in their magazine.
+The projects are sponsored by Jaycar Electronics.

 Not all of the Mini Projects have code, but I will keep the code for the ones that do in this repo.